Bad decision? You’re not alone, but let’s try to avoid making the same mistake again…

 Do you sometimes wonder why bad decisions ever got made?
 Especially when evidence was available that suggested pretty clearly that it was, in fact, a bad decision?

 The reason is that most people are not very good at making objective decisions.
-I’m sorry, but that’s just how it is.
+Their brains are distracted and tricked by irrelevant inputs.
+I’m sorry, that’s just how it is.

 But never fear.
-People have such diversity in the way their brains work, that a specialist brain-type can always be found.
-The trick to having these decision saviors around in your organization is to make sure that your culture is designed in a way that attracts them, while also enabling them to work their magic.
+Humanity contains such diversity in the way our brains work, that a specialist brain-type can always be found.
+The trick to having these decision-making saviors around in your organization is to make sure that your culture is designed in a way that attracts them, while also enabling them to work their magic.

 Key take aways